Kwame0/EpicClub-Rebooted/README.md

 # EpicClub Rebooted Legacy
+## Warning: A couple of bugs have been detected in this semi-official version of epicclub, I will soon be updating this github to only have the offical, original & bugless version of EC.
 Was going to be named SANSKiller<br>
 3rd Revision of EpicClub<br>
 Old by today's standards.
 Sort of Messy<br>